The 20 Best Pseudoachondroplasia Doctors in Japan

 Tokyo, JP

-Yosuke Ichihashi practices in Tokyo, Japan.
+Yosuke Ichihashi practices practicing medicine in Tokyo, Japan.
 Mr. Ichihashi is rated as an Advanced expert by MediFind in the treatment of Pseudoachondroplasia.
-His top areas of expertise are Pseudoachondroplasia, Hypoaldosteronism, Intersex, and Congenital Lipoid Adrenal Hyperplasia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Pseudoachondroplasia, Hypoaldosteronism, Intersex, and Congenital Lipoid Adrenal Hyperplasia.

 Advanced in Pseudoachondroplasia